 Once you are qualified, we assist you by determining your impairment rating.
 An impairment is defined as a decrease in the functioning of an extremity, other body part, or organ.
 It is expressed as either a percentage of impairment of the extremity or of the body as a whole.
 An impairment rating is performed once the claimant has reached Maximum Medical Improvement (i.e. the condition is stabilized and is unlikely to improve with additional medical treatment).
 Impairment compensation is calculated in different ways depending on what program the claimant is covered under.
 Under EEOICPA and RECA, impairment compensation is calculated at: $2,500 for every one percent of whole body impairment.
 Under FECA, multiple factors including previous pay rate, body part involved, and percent impairment are taken into account to determine the compensation rate.

 What is an Impairment Assessment?

 Once you are qualified, we assist by determining your impairment rating through an impairment assessment.
 An impairment assessment is not a disability exam, but a reflection of how your extremity or whole body has been impaired by the covered illness.
 We determine the percentage of impairment as a result of your approved condition.
-Your rating for a specific impairment condition may be evaluated every two years, or any time a new covered condition has been added.
-Under FECA, an impairment rating can also be done if the claimant sustains an increased impairment at a later date due to work related factors.
+Your rating for a specific impairment condition may be evaluated every two years, or any time a new covered condition has been added under EEOICPA.
+Under FECA, an impairment rating can be done as often as every year if your condition continues to worsen or any time a new covered condition is added.